andrew-peng-144/Junior-Design-0326/README.md

 In the `admins` table for both the WAMPserver and the live AWS server, the `password` column stores a hashed password for the admin user.
 So, you can `UPDATE` the `admins` table on either server if you want to change the password or username.

 **Please feel free to change any placeholder credentials mentioned in this document.
-This also includes the passwords for MariaDB users that were created from the commands in `create-db-users.txt`**
+This also includes the passwords for MySQL users that were created from the commands in `create-db-users.txt`**

 # Deployment Guide